GovindBhala/DS5500-Movie-Recommendation-System/README.md

 Cons:
   - Personalization: biased towards a smaller subset of popular movies, so hard to generate different recommendations for different users
   - Global diversity: biased towards popular movies that have been watched many times.
-Most implementations explicitely exclude movies with small numbers of ratings.
+Most implementations explicitly exclude movies with small numbers of ratings.

 Our __final personalized model__ uses a combination of collaborative filtering and content-based approaches.
 For movies with more than 50 ratings, we use a KNN user-user collaborative filtering method to find similar users.
 For all other movies, we use a content-based approach that finds similar movies based on their genres, actors, and directors.
 For the final recommendation list, we take the top 5 movies from each system and present a list of 10 movies sorted by the weighted average between the movie's number of ratings and average rating.
 We thus recommend movies that we are confident the user will like through collaborative filtering and movies in the long tail through content-based to achieve all of our goals.
 We sort on weighted average because we want to present the most popular movies first in order to gain the user's trust, and then present the less popular "long-tail" movies that they likely have not heard of in hopes of increasing our platform's overall number of streams.

 Our app also provides movie based recommendations where the user inputs a movie and we recommend similar movies.
 The __final item-item model__ uses a purely content-based approach because we do not have user rating data in this instance.
 The final content model is a combination of two content profiles.
 For movies with genome tags, we find similar movies based on their top 5 TF-IDF tokens from a combined text field of genome tags plus movie description.
 For movies without genome tags, we find similar movies based on their genres, actors, and directors.
 For the final recommendation list, we take the top 5 movies from each system and, again, present a list of 10 movies sorted by the rating weighted average.
 Movies with tags are generally more popular with more ratings than movies without tags.
 The recommendations based on tags have better precision and recall than recommendations based on genre, actors, and directors, but they fail to reach the long tail.
 Thus, similar to the personalized model, we present a mix of confident recommendations and long-tail recommendations.

 There are several caveats to these two final models in how they are used in the Streamlit app:
-1. If a user enters a new profile in the app during a session, we use the content-only based approach that we use for item-item.
+1. If a user enters a new profile in the app during a session (or entered a profile in a prior session but hasn't been part of a retrain yet), we use the content-only based approach that we use for item-item.
 The collaborative filtering model is precomputed and requires training to generate recommendations.
 The content model meanwhile generates recommendations on demand.
 The new profile is saved and will be included in periodic collaborative retraining such that those recommendations would be available in the future.
 2. If the movie entered on the 'Movie Based Recommendations' page does not have any genome tags, our recommendations will only be based on genres, actors, and directors.
 We cannot use tags to recommend if the reference movie does not have tags.
 3. While collaborative filtering is designed to produce predictions for movies with more than 50 ratings, we were unable to train this model on our full user base due to processing limitations and thus not all movies with more than 50 ratings are given predictions.
 Instead, only movies with more than 50 ratings that have been viewed by at least one of the 5000 users that we trained collaborative filtering on are included.
 Thus we actually use the content-based model for all movies that are not in the collaborative filtering set, some of which have more than 50 ratings.
-    - The Streamlit app only includes these 5000 users in its pre-loaded set of users for personalized model
+    - The Streamlit app only includes these 5000 users in its pre-loaded set of users for personalized model.
+Plus it includes users who manually entered profiles in prior runs of the app but have not been part of a retrain yet where we generate collaborative recommendations for them.
+They can still get personalized content based recommendations.

 __Summary of the Model Flow__